 Cinnamon Roll Dough

 - 2 packages active dry yeast or 4 teaspoons instant yeast

 - 1/2 cup water

 - 4 1/2 to 5 cups all purpose flour

-Microwave the butter and milk.
+- In a large, microwave safe bowl, microwave the butter and milk until butter is melted.
 Add water and eggs to the mixture and stir.
 Feel the bowl, if it is only lukewarm, add the yeast.
-Mix in the rest of ingredients in, taking care to use the flour sparingly.
+If the bowl feels hot to the touch, allow to cool for a few minutes before adding the yeast.
+Stir in the rest of ingredients in, taking care to use the flour sparingly.
 Knead for a few minutes and allow to rise until doubled.

 - Once the first proof is over, turn dough out onto a lightly floured surface.
 Knead for a few minutes and then roll dough out into a rectangle.